SuperSam6i7/599A_2014_v2/README.md

 Robodox 599A

-Name of Programmer: Michael Lee
+Name of Programmer: Samuel Fischbach

 Description: To recreate code for the redesigned 599A robot of the year 2014.
 This will also be used to help rookies learn to program by allowing them to code snippets...hopefully.